The Ultimate Guide to Left-Handed AR-15s

 Is the AR-15 Good for Left-Handed Shooters?

-Though some manufacturers do make complete left-handed AR-15s, they can be tough to find.
+Though some manufacturers do make complete lefty AR-15s, they can be tough to find.
 Left-handed and ambidextrous AR parts are usually easier to come by, allowing you to start shooting with your dominant hand even sooner.

-5 AR-15 Parts to Swap for Left-Handed Shooters
+5 Left-Handed AR-15 Parts to Swap

 1. Left-Handed Eject Upper Receiver